tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 	* `function_declaration = default;`
 	* or `function_declaration = delete;` to prevent the creation of the implicit default

+>Note that, the keyword `default` does not define a member function equal to the _default constructor_ (i.e., where _default constructor_ means constructor with no parameters), but equal to the constructor that would be implicitly defined if not deleted.

+>In general, and for future compatibility, classes that explicitly define one copy/move constructor or one copy/move assignment but not both, are encouraged to specify either `delete` or `default` on the other special member functions they don't explicitly define.

+### Friendship and inheritance
 ## Other Language Features
 ## C++ Standard Library
 ### Input/Output with files